thefrontside/playhouse/plugins/incremental-ingestion-backend/README.md

 ## Error handling

-If `around` or `next` methods throw an error, the error will show up in logs and it'll trigger the Incremental Entity Provider to try again after a backoff period.
-It'll keep trying until it reaches the last backoff attempt.
+If `around` or `next` methods throw an error, the error will show up in logs and it'll trigger the Incremental Entity Provider to try again after a back-off period.
+It'll keep trying until it reaches the last back-off attempt, at which point it will cancel the current ingestion and start over.
 You don't need to do anything special to handle the retry logic.

-## Compatible data sources

-Incemental Entity Provider is designed for data sources that provide paginated results.
-Each burst attempts to handle one or more pages of the query.
-Incremental Entity Provider will attempt to fetch as many pages as it can within a configurable burst length.
-At every interation, it expects to receive the next cursor that will be used to query in the next iteration.
-Each iteration may happen on a different replica.
-This has several concequences,

-1. Cursor must be serializable to JSON - non-issue for most RESTful or GraphQL based APIs.
-2. Client must be stateless - a client is created from scratch for each iteration to allow distributing processing over multiple replicas.

-## LDAP Support

-LDAP is *special*.
-LDAP clients are stateful and each LDAP server supports different features.
-Even though, Incremental Entity Provider was initial designed to ingest 100k+ users from LDAP, support for LDAP is not available out of the box because there is no way to create a stateless client.
-We found a workaround for this.
-The workaround requires deploying an LDAP Proxy which maintains a stateful client that connects to the LDAP server.
-Unfortunately, this is not very portable because each LDAP server is different.
-We might eventually open source the proxy.
-In the mean time, [reach out](https://frontside.com/contact) if you'd like help ingesting data from LDAP.